R00tXNemesis/R00tXNemesis/README.md

 ## Hi there! 👋

 Welcome to my GitHub profile!
-I'm R00tXNemesis, a passionate Cybersecurity Enthusiast and Web Pentester who loves exploring OSINT, pentesting, and web security and all abaout technology.
+I'm R00tXNemesis, a passionate Cybersecurity Enthusiast and Web Pentester who loves exploring OSINT, pentesting, and web security and all about technology.

 ## 🔍 About Me